 Table of contents

-Cette page reproduit le guide de la FDA (U.S. Food & Drug Administration) intitulé "Off-The-Shelf Software Use in Medical Devices" et daté du 27 septembre 2019.
+Cette page reproduit le guide de la FDA (U.S. Food and Drug Administration) intitulé "Postmarket Management of Cybersecurity in Medical Devices".

 Ce document est dans le domaine public.

 Aucune modification n'a été apportée au texte original.